chocolatey/choco-wiki/FeaturesInfrastructureAutomation.md

 ## Otter

-Otter has an [open source Chocolatey extension](https://github.com/Inedo/inedox-chocolatey) that allows installing and uninstalling packages, specifying package versions, and package sources.
+Otter has an [open source Chocolatey extension](https://github.com/Inedo/inedox-chocolatey) that allows installing and uninstalling packages, specifying package versions, chocolatey sources, chocolatey features, and installing chocolatey istelf.

-Otter also keeps an inventory of Chocolatey packages installed on a server.
+Otter also keeps an inventory of Chocolatey packages installed on any or all servers.

 ~~~otter
 Chocolatey::Ensure-Package